 The drive also stops by some of the best towns to visit in The Berkshires area, including Shelburne Falls and North Adams.
 And what I love about this drive is that there are so many things to do along the way, including awesome breweries, cideries, coffee places, restaurants, and plenty of scenic overlooks where you’ll want to have your camera ready.

-One of the best places for incredible views is the Whitcomb Summit, which is the highest point along the route.
+One of the best places for incredible views is the Wigwam Western Summit Gift Shop, which is the highest point along the route.
 Be sure to stop here to take in all the gorgeous fall color!

 There are some awesome mountain peaks in Massachusetts that offer incredible views year-round, but are especially epic in the fall season with foliage colors.